gpappasunb/twocol/README.md

 This special [Quarto
 syntax](https://quarto.org/docs/presentations/beamer.html#multiple-columns)
-contains several customization options and is an effective way to produce two-column sections inside documents (HTML,LaTeX) or slides (Beamer).
+contains several customization options and is an effective way to produce two-column sections inside documents (HTML, LaTeX) or slides (Beamer).

-However, it is somewhat cumbersome in the sense that the user should pay extra attention to the number of consecutive colons (:) starting the div blocks, in this case 4 for columns and 3 for column, but any consistent different number can be applied to both.
+However, it is somewhat cumbersome in the sense that the user should pay extra attention to the number of consecutive colons (:) starting the div blocks, in this case 4 for columns and 3 for rows, but any consistently different number can be applied to both.

 This filter tries to simplify this notation using a new div called `twocol` and using an [horizontal